SequencingDOTcom/Weather-My-Way-RTP-app/Web/README.md

 Requirements
 ======================================
-The main requirement for the Web version of this app is installed Visual Studio or the free Visual Web Matrix that can be obtained from the following links
+The main requirement is installed Visual Studio or the free Visual Web Matrix that can be obtained from the following links

 * Visual Web Matrix: http://www.microsoft.com/web/webmatrix/
 * Visual Studio: http://www.visualstudio.com